z4f1r0v/zafirov.me/content/posts/challenges.md

 and open about their work.
 Being the helping guy I am, I volunteered for the task.
 I did my research as to what is necessary to do in this situation as well as asked other people whose job includes such tasks.
-I applied the learning to my team and soon we were rolling forward.
+I applied the learning to my team, and soon we were rolling forward.
 Funny enough that served for some time and then when I no longer had time to address the aforementioned problems, they came to bite us back.
 Even though I won the battle, I lost the war.
 I didn't put things into perspective, and the initial effort was made useless.